PR-Pilot-AI/demo/README.md

 - 🎮 **[Game of Life with PR Pilot](game-of-life)**: Implement Conway's Game of Life with PR Pilot.
 - 📸 **[Screenshot to Code](screenshot-to-code)**: Convert a screenshot of something into a React component.
 - 🧪 **[Analyze unit test results](analyze-test-results)**: Analyze the output of unit tests, understand what caused them to fail and suggest fixes
+- 📦 **[Generate-Rank-Select](generate-rank-select)**: Use PR Pilot to generate new ideas, evaluate and rank them and find the best one for your needs.

 Each directory contains a README with instructions on how to run the demo.